saylordotorg/course_hist364/Unit06.md

+---
+layout: default
+title: "HIST364: Environmental History"
+course_description: "An introductory survey on the relationship between nature and human history.
+Themes include the environmental effects of civilization, colonization, urbanization, and consumerism."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Reshaping the Modern Environment** <span id="6"></span> *Industrialization led to the institutionalization of market-powered economic capitalism.
 Economies were no longer designed to be